 “We are essentially trying to create a narrative of six cultures that had zero interaction with each other,” says Crabtree.
 “They aren’t even necessarily contemporaneous.
 But we’re telling a story of resilience and robustness with the environment.
 We’re interested in the historical data, but we’re also trying to bring the lessons of the past cultures to modern day.”

-The working group is supported in part by a grant from the Coalition for Archaeological Synthesis (CfAS)
+The working group, "Human-Centered Interaction Networks Through Space and Time III" is supported in part by a grant from the Coalition for Archaeological Synthesis (CfAS)